ABOUT THE WORKSHOP

 Welcome, from the GKC team.
 The Workshop on Governing Knowledge Commons, or GKC for short, organizes and publishes research on knowledge commons governance, intending to develop a systematic, empirical basis for understanding the virtues, drawbacks, and mechanics of institutions for sharing knowledge, information, and data.
-The GKC framework, first published in 2010, underlies the entire GKC research project.

-The scope of knowledge commons in practice is vast.
 Knowledge commons governance is used widely across sectors, from science, medicine, and health, to climate and the environment, to computing systems of all sorts, to arts and culture throughout history, to research and education, to community development, and to industry and agriculture.

 Knowledge commons means governance of shared knowledge, information, and data resources in some community or collective setting.
 That material is typically shared either by design or by circumstance or both.
 Its shared character both creates and solves social dilemmas.
 (The so-called “tragedy of the commons” is one example of a possible social dilemma, but it’s far from the only possibility.)
 Society typically looks to governance systems to help us address those dilemmas.
 For knowledge, information, and data, many governance systems, including intellectual property law and privacy law, usually recommend governance anchored in core concepts of exclusivity and ownership.
 For much of the same material, knowledge commons usually recommends governance anchored in core concepts of collaboration and community.